 Editor's note: This month only...grab my new ebook Mastering Lightroom Classic: Book Four – Black & White for just $8!
 Learn how to create stunning black and white photos in Lightroom Classic today.
 Thanks for reading!
 Andrew.

-Now that I have used Lightroom for many years, processing photos from two different camera systems (Canon EOS and Fujifilm X-series), I have realized that Lightroom profiles are the most important setting in the Develop module.
+Now that I have used Lightroom Classic for many years, developing photos from two different camera systems (Canon EOS and Fujifilm X-series), I have realized that Lightroom Classic profiles are the most important setting in the Develop module.
 That’s because the profile determines the contrast and color interpretation of the photo.
 It’s the starting point for developing the Raw file.
 The point you start from is always important as it affects the decisions you make as you work on the file (you’ll see this in action with a practical example below).